A worshiping community since 1828

 The next few years saw the new century begin and more work done in the church.
 Rev'd O’Connor, Rev'd Baines, Rev'd Sinker and Rev'd Birch continued to build the growing community at St George’s and saw a time of great revival in the church.
 Throughout the early 1900’s more building work was done to create the raised chancel and a beautiful oak reredos of the last supper was installed.
 This period also saw the opening of St John’s School (the 3rd school that the church had helped to establish) and the installation of electric lighting in the church!
 The 1950’s brought the switch from coal to an oil boiler and more repairs and work being done in the church.
 Later the building of St George’s Church Centre took place and is still a very active addition to the church.

-During the past few under our current vicar, Rev’d Martin Ball, St George’s has once again seen changes within the building itself with the addition of toilets, a modern kitchen, kids facilities and hospitality area.
-We hold many annual events for the local community and are so excited for all God has in store for St George’s and our local area.
-We are so grateful for all those who have gone before us and left such an amazing legacy of care for the community and vision to see it changed for the glory of God.
+During the past few years under our current vicar, Rev’d Martin Ball, St George’s has once again seen changes.
+Encouraging congregational growth and wonderful upgrades within the building itself with the addition of toilets, a modern kitchen, kids facilities and hospitality area.
+A thriving all age congregation, St George's loves to worship God together.
+We hold many events for the local community and are so excited for all God has in store for St George’s and our local area.
+We are so grateful for all those who have gone before us and left such an amazing legacy of care for the community and we continue with the vision to see it changed for the glory of God.

 Meet our vicars